AndrewJager/Wings2D/README.md

 An early version of an editor to create spritesheets for this framework is available here: https://github.com/CatsAreEvil/Wings2D-Editor

-##### Simple UI
+##### Simple Game UI
-Whille this framework is based on the swing toolkit, the swing UI elements are not visually suitable for most games.
-Therefore, this framework will provide a few simple UI components to allow the developer to create buttons, simple menus, and text effects for added effect.
-All of this will scale cleanly with the drawing canvas.
+While this framework is based on the swing toolkit, the swing UI elements are not visually suitable for most games.
+Therefore, this framework will implement reskins of some swing controls.

+##### Accessibility
+This framework will make efforts to allow developers to make their games accessible to visually impaired users.
+This will primarily be done in two ways:
+1. Use swing controls as the base for the UI framework.
+This will allow the usage of built-in swing functionality that works with screen readers.
+Further research will be done with this to determine if this can be leveraged for non-UI game elements.
+2. The graphics system will support the ability to use alternate color pallettes for all visual elements with minimal effort, which will aid developers in creating colorblind-friendly games.